Richer Convolutional Features for Edge Detection: Abstract

 \section{Abstract}

+\justifying Edge detection is a fundamental problem in computer vision.
+Recently, convolutional neural networks (CNNs) have pushed forward this field significantly.
+Existing methods which adopt specific layers of deep CNNs may fail to capture complex data structures caused by variations of scales and aspect ratios.
 In this paper, we propose an accurate edge detector using richer convolutional features (RCF).
-Since objects in natural images possess various scales and aspect ratios, learning the rich hierarchical representations is very critical for edge detection.
-CNNs have been proved to be effective for this task.
-In addition, the convolutional features in CNNs gradually become coarser with the increase of the receptive fields.
-According to these observations, we attempt to adopt richer convolutional features in such a challenging vision task.
-The proposed network fully exploits multiscale and multilevel information of objects to perform the image-to-image prediction by combining all the meaningful convolutional features in a holistic manner.
+RCF encapsulates all convolutional features into more discriminative representation, which makes good usage of rich feature hierarchies, and is amenable to training via backpropagation.
+RCF fully exploits multiscale and multilevel information of objects to perform the image-to-image prediction holistically.
 Using VGG16 network, we achieve \sArt performance on several available datasets.
 When evaluating on the well-known BSDS500 benchmark, we achieve ODS F-measure of \textbf{0.811} while retaining a fast speed (\textbf{8} FPS).
 Besides, our fast version of RCF achieves ODS F-measure of \textbf{0.806} with \textbf{30} FPS.
+We also demonstrate the versatility of the proposed method by applying RCF edges for classical image segmentation.